DTW-DanWard/PowerShell-Beautifier/README.md

 ### Release Testing
-For each release the PowerShell Beautifier is tested on:
+*For each release* the PowerShell Beautifier is tested on:
 * Windows PowerShell (v5) (native);
 * PowerShell Core - Windows (native);
 * Ubuntu 16.04, CentOS 7 & openSUSE 42.1 ([official PowerShell Core Docker containers](https://hub.docker.com/r/microsoft/powershell/tags/)).

-It is also occasionally tested on OSX, Windows Server 2016 Core and Nano.
+It is also occasionally tested natively on OSX, Ubuntu 16.04, Windows Server 2016 Core and Nano.

 ## Table of Contents